Skip to main content

 Out of the box AutoCat helps you build simple categorization rules based on the Description column in your Transactions sheet.

 Type in a keyword into the “When Description contains” field in the sidebar and assign a category.
-You can also select one or more rows in your Transactions sheet and use the “Rule from Selection” option to help fill in the Description Contains filter criteria.
+You can also select one or more rows in your Transactions sheet and use the “Rule from Selection” or "From Past 90 Days" options to help fill in the Description Contains filter criteria.
 Modify the Description Contains criteria as needed and then click “Create rule” or “Create & Run” if you’d like to go ahead and run AutoCat against all your rules.

 AutoCat will add the new rule to your AutoCat sheet at the bottom of the list.
 Keep in mind that rules are processed in a top down order, but you can easily rearrange the rule order by clicking and holding a row number and dragging the row to a new position.